Women’s Health and

 A self-insured (or self-funded) plan is one in which the employer, rather than a commercial insurance company, pays for the insured person’s health expenses.
 Some employers that self-insure will hire a commercial insurance company to write the checks and track the paperwork, even though the money for the payments still comes from the employer.
 So it can be hard to tell whether you are in a self-insured or a commercially insured plan unless you ask.

 If you are unsure of your plan’s status, ask your employer’s benefits manager.
-You can contact your state’s insurance department to find out if your state provides extra protection that will apply to your coverage if you are not in a self-insured plan.
+If you’re not in a self-insured plan, you can contact your state’s insurance department to find out if your state provides extra protection that will apply to your coverage.
 The WHCRA applies to self-insured plans that aren’t covered by state law and sets a minimum standard to be sure this service is available for all women in every state.
 This includes states with weaker or no laws covering breast reconstruction.

 I have been diagnosed with breast cancer and plan to have a mastectomy.
 How will the WHCRA affect my benefits?

-Under the Act, group health plans, insurance companies, and HMOs that offer mastectomy coverage must also provide coverage for reconstructive surgery after mastectomy.
-This coverage includes reconstruction of the breast removed by mastectomy, reconstruction of the other breast to give a more balanced look, breast prostheses, and treatment of physical complications at all stages of the mastectomy, including lymphedema (swelling in the arm that sometimes happens after breast cancer treatment).
+Under the WHCRA, group health plans, insurance companies, and HMOs that offer mastectomy coverage must also provide coverage for reconstructive surgery after mastectomy.
+This coverage includes reconstruction of the breast removed by mastectomy, reconstruction of the other breast to give a more balanced look, breast prostheses, and treatment of physical complications at all stages of the mastectomy, including lymphedema.

-This law sets a federal floor (minimum requirement) so that women can have breast reconstruction after mastectomy, even if they live in states that do not make insurance companies provide this coverage.
+This federal law sets a minimum requirement so that women can have breast reconstruction after mastectomy, even if they live in states that do not make insurance companies provide this coverage.